-I am an interdisciplinary artist, intertwining my work as a writer, filmmaker, performer, and film installation artist to create new forms of narrative work about Black women and girls and others whose joy, imagination, and inner life are underexplored in American media and popular art.
+I am an interdisciplinary artist, intertwining my work as a writer, filmmaker, performer, and immersive-media director to create new forms of narrative work about Black women and girls and others whose joy, imagination, and inner life are underexplored in American media and popular art.

 My intent is to amplify Black people's histories, emotional range, and inner lives, increasing visibility of people like me who are underrepresented in both traditional and experimental art spaces.
 I work to offer us a place for communing, a place for seeing, hearing, and remembering ourselves in new ways that recall old memories, feelings, trials, and triumphs.